secretGeek/today-i-learned-staging/prometheus/getting_started_on_windows.md

 ...two lines of comments, and then the metric itself.
 The first comment line is `HELP`, followed by a space, followed by the name of the metric, followed by a space, then the rest of the line is a description.

-The next comment line is `TYPE`, , followed by a space, followed by the name of the metric, followed by a space, followed by the type of metric... in the exampls above we see a two types: `counter` and `gauge`.
+The next comment line is `TYPE`, , followed by a space, followed by the name of the metric, followed by a space, followed by the type of metric... in the examples above we see two types: `counter` and `gauge`.

 There are 4 types of metrics all up:

-- Counters, e.g. process_cpu_seconds_total..
+- Counters, e.g. process_cpu_seconds_total...
 - Gauges
 - Histograms
 - Summaries

-Qucik descriptions:
+Quick descriptions:

 - **Counters**, e.g. `process_cpu_seconds_total`, useful for things which never go backwards, always up.
 (In a car, the odometer would be am example of a counter, unlike other things on the dashboard...)
 - **Gauges**, e.g. `process_num_threads`, useful for values that go up or down, such as amount of memory being used, number of threads.
 Similar to the gauges on the dashboard of a car such as RPM and speed.
 - ** Summaries **, e.g. `request_duration`, shows summary information about a measure, with a specified "quantile".
 (A quantile is a general term, of which 'percentile' is an example... so a quantile of 0.95 is the same as saying 'the 95th percentile').
 I probably need to expand this definition.
 A summary can include other aggregates such as count and sum.
 - ** Histograms **, e.g.  `uploaded_image_bytes_bucket`, useful for values where you want to see a distribution broken into buckets.
 For example, length_of_journey broken into buckets of 10 kilometres, would tell you "How many journeys were from 0-9 kilometres? how many journeys were from 10-19 kilometres? etc." -- and this is more meaningful than "average journey length".

 ## Add a custom metric to our application

 In the homeController of our asp.net core application (or any controller) -- add a field such as:

 	private readonly Counter counter = Metrics.CreateCounter("my_counter", "index page counter");

 ...this again relies on `using Prometheus;`

 and in the index action, add: `counter.Inc();`

 Run the application and visit that page (the home/index page) a few times.